-- "2.41.
+- 2.41.
 "Overnight locking system" means a system designed to provide the possibility to secure the service and emergency doors of the vehicle against opening. - 2.42.
 "Emergency lighting system" means a system that provides a minimum level of lighting necessary to enable occupants to safely egress from the vehicle, including the emergency exits. - 2.43.
-"Safety sign" means a configuration of visual elements intended to convey a safety-related message. "
+"Safety sign" means a configuration of visual elements intended to convey a safety-related message.

-Insert new paragraphs 10.24. to 10.26., to read:
+Insert new paragraphs 10.24 to 10.26 (transitional provisions), to read:

-- "10.24.
-As from the official date of entry into force of the 06 series of amendments, no Contracting Party applying this Regulation shall refuse to grant approval under this Regulation as amended by the 06 series of amendments. - 10.25.
-As from 48 months after the date of entry into force of the 06 series of amendments, Contracting Parties applying this Regulation shall grant approvals only if the vehicle type to be approved meets the requirements of this Regulation as amended by the 06 series of amendments. - 10.26.
-As from 60 months after the entry into force of the 06 series of amendments, Contracting Parties applying this Regulation may refuse to grant national/regional approvals and first national registration (first entry into service) of a vehicle which does not meet the requirements of the 06 series of amendments to this Regulation. " - Annex 3, paragraph 7.6.1.1., amend to read: - "7.6.1.1.
-The minimum number of doors in a vehicle shall be two, either two service doors or one service door and one emergency door.
-Every double-deck vehicle shall have two doors on the lower deck (see also paragraph 7.6.2.2.
-7.6.2.3.).
+- "10.21.
+As from the official date of entry into force of the 06 series of amendments, no Contracting Party applying this Regulation shall refuse to grant approval under this Regulation as amended by the 06 series of amendments. - 10.22.
+As from [XX months] after the date of entry into force of the 06 series of amendments, Contracting Parties applying this Regulation shall grant approvals only if the vehicle type to be approved meets the requirements of this Regulation as amended by the 06 series of amendments. - 10.23.
+As from [XX months] after the entry into force of the 06 series of amendments, Contracting Parties applying this Regulation may refuse to grant national/regional approvals and first national registration (first entry into service) of a vehicle which does not meet the requirements of the 06 series of amendments to this Regulation."

+Annex 3

+- 7.6.
+Exits - 7.6.1.
+Number of exits

+7.6.1.1 The minimum number of doors in a vehicle shall be two, either two service doors or one service door and one emergency door.
+Every double-deck vehicle shall have two doors on the lower deck (see also paragraph 7.6.2.2.).
 The minimum number of service doors required is as follows:

-Number of passengers Number Minimum number of service doors
+Number of passengers Minimum Number of service doors

-Class I & A Class II Class III & B
+CLASS I & CLASS II CLASS III & B

+A

 9 - 45 1 1 1

 46 - 70 2 1 1

-71 - 100 3
+71 - 100 3 2 1

-(2 in the case of a double-deck vehicle) 2 1
+(2 in the case

+of a double-

+deck vehicle)

 100 4 3 1